wjzhengsh/blockchain/howto/remote_peer_aws.md

 When the AWS CloudFormation template has successfully created the stack, two {{site.data.keyword.blockchainfull_notm}} Platform for AWS peer instances will be running in your AWS account.
 The instances will be named based on the combination of the `Organization MSP` and the `Peer enroll id` that is specified in the Quick Start template.
 For example, `org1-remotepeer1`.

 ![Peer AWS EC2 Instances](../images/remote_peer_AWS_EC2_instances.png "Peer AWS EC2 Instances")
 *Figure 3.
-Remote Peer on AWS EC2 instances*
+Peer on AWS EC2 instances*

 To verify the peer is running: